istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 EOF
 {{< /text >}}

-Install the configuration in `user_cluster`:
+Install the configuration in `remote_cluster`:

 {{< text bash >}}
 $ istioctl apply -f remote-config-cluster.yaml --context="${CTX_REMOTE_CLUSTER}"
 {{< /text >}}

-You may notice the ingress gateway in `user_cluster` is not running yet.
+You may notice the ingress gateway in `remote_cluster` is not running yet.
 This is expected until the external istiod is running, which you will install next.

 ### Setup external istiod in the control plane cluster

-Create remote secret to allow external istiod in `external_cp_cluster` to access the `user_cluster`:
+Create remote secret to allow external istiod in `external_cluster` to access the `remote_cluster`:

 {{< text bash >}}
 $ kubectl create sa istiod-service-account -n external-istiod --context="${CTX_EXTERNAL_CLUSTER}"